RonenNess/Shaku/README.md

           document.body.appendChild(Shaku.gfx.canvas);
           Shaku.gfx.setResolution(800, 600, true);

-          // TODO: INIT STUFF AND LOAD ASSETS HERE
+          // TODO: LOAD ASSETS AND INIT GAME LOGIC HERE

-          // do a single main loop step and request the next step function step()
+          // do a single main loop step and request next step inside function step()
           {
             // start a new frame and clear screen Shaku.startFrame();
             Shaku.gfx.clear(Shaku.utils.Color.cornflowerblue);

-            // TODO: PUT YOUR GAME UPDATES / RENDERING HERE
+            // TODO: PUT YOUR GAME UPDATES AND RENDERING HERE

-            // end frame and request next step Shaku.endFrame();
+            // end frame and invoke the next step in 60 FPS rate (or more, depend on machine and browser) Shaku.endFrame();
             Shaku.requestAnimationFrame(step);
           }

-          // start main loop
+          // start the main loop
           step();
         })();
       </script>